nondescryptid/opendoc-state-court-judgments/2019_SGMC_15/report.md

 ## SUBMISSION ON SENTENCE BY THE PROSECUTION

 39     The Prosecution submitted for a custodial sentence to be imposed on the Accused but left the duration of the custodial sentence to the court.
-The Prosecution relied on the following three grounds[\[note: 24\]](#Ftn_24) for submitting for a custodial sentence:
+The Prosecution relied on the following three grounds[^24] for submitting for a custodial sentence:

 i.
 Lack of remorse on the Accused’s part as she was convicted after a full trial;